 - How do you increase parent involvement?

-Don’t forget to send a follow up email with any other questions you might have thought of (keep them brief) as well as thanking them for having you for the interview.
+Don’t forget to send a follow up email, or even a mailed card, with any other questions you might have thought of (keep them brief) as well as thanking them for having you for the interview.
 That follow up email can help the principal or the team remember you, and brings your name into the front of their mind one last time.

 Sign up for my newsletter!